The Grand Design Effect inspires DIY projects for 38% of homeowners

 A family surrounding a BBQ in the garden with their home in the background

-In fact, 38% of homeowners have been so inspired by these TV programmes that they’ve taken on a home maintenance project themselves.
-60 Minute Makeover is revealed to be the biggest inspiration, with its upcoming reboot this year likely to lead to an increase in home DIY.
+In fact, homeowners have been so inspired by these TV programmes that 38% have taken on a home maintenance project themselves.

 The research commissioned by home assistance provider, HomeServe, also finds that the younger generation (18–34-year-olds) are the most inspired when it comes to copying what they see on the screen, with this age group the most likely to undertake home maintenance tasks (64% v 38% of all age groups)*.